The Strengthening Families Program (SFP) is a nationally and internationally recognized parenting and

 Allen, 2010, Kumpfer, Xie, & O'Driscoll, 2012; Magalh„es, C. & Kumpfer, K. L, 2015).

-In order to make SFP skills available to every family, in 2011 a new low-cost SFP Home-Use DVD for ages 7-17 was developed by Dr. Karol Kumpfer and Jaynie Brown.
-Sold for $5 each through the Strengthening Families Foundation, the DVD is for parents and children to watch together at home.
-It has ten 30-minute SFP lessons, plus an Intro segment that discusses how the teen brain develops.
-Handouts can be printed off the DVD.
+In order to make SFP skills available to every family, in 2011 a new low-cost SFP Home-Use DVD and Online courses, for ages 7-17 was developed by Dr. Karol Kumpfer and Jaynie Brown.
+Sold for $5 each through the Strengthening Families Foundation, the DVD or Online lessons are for parents and children to watch together at home.
+They have ten 30-minute SFP lessons, plus an Intro segment that discusses how the teen brain develops.
+Handouts can be printed off the DVD or from the website once you purchase the lessons.
 It can also be used in a clinic or agency setting with a trained Discussion Leader or Family Coach.
 It has also been used as part of the Middle School Health Class curriculum with parent-child Homework assignments, and helped lower 8th grade binge drinking 50% in one year.
 To order, click on the Home-Use DVD page, or on the DVD icon above right.